PR Measurement Myth #2 busted: all measures are equal

 Over the course of our journey through the world of metrics and KPIs, we’ve found the SMART (specific, measurable, actionable, relevant and timely) theory to be priceless.
 Why?
 Simply because the best measures, are just that: smart.
 As is usually the case, when explaining this to people, we find a working example the best way to go in terms of outlining what we mean in a way that’s easy to understand.

 Often, when chatting to organisational decision makers about how The Communication Dividend can help their Communication/PR teams to be more accountable and transparent, we’ll be asked a question or two about social media.
 From what we’ve seen in the workplace, Facebook continues to be seen as accessible and is the most easily understood of all social media channels (with Instagram snapping at its heels).
 Let’s take a look at what is a common discussion when we visit organisations.

 CEO: My organisation’s Facebook page has 500 followers.
 Is that a good number?

 Yes, as you’d expect, the facial expression that immediately comes our way after that answer is one of confusion.
 The 500 followers on their own mean little.
 Are these followers engaged?
 Have they visited the page once, hit Follow and never returned?
 Here’s a different way to say something similar but with far greater meaning:

 CEO: We have 500 followers on our Facebook page and we’re aiming to double our following to 1,000 within the next 12 months as a benchmark against our main competitor who has 1,500 followers.

 In the above example, one metric has been properly outlined and we’re on a path towards a far more exciting metric and an even more exciting communication challenge.

-When it comes to measuring communication, I like to draw upon what I call, the awesome foursome:
+When it comes to measuring communication, we like to draw upon what we call, The Communication Value Chain:

 - Inputs: whatever resources we’re using to carry out the function of communication.
 There should be a focus on ensuring these resources are used efficiently.